Fred Ryan: Media career

 Following his service as Chief of Staff to former President Reagan, Ryan became vice-chairman of the television, cable, and internet company Allbritton Communications.
 As President and COO of the company, he managed the broadcast and cable properties.

-In 2007, Ryan served as the first president and chief executive officer of the website and newspaper Politico.
+In 2007, Ryan co-founded Politico and served as its first president and chief executive officer.
 During his tenure as president and CEO, Politico received its first Pulitzer Prize in 2012 and was recognized by Fast Company Magazine for Excellence as one of the "World's Most Innovative Companies" in March 2010.
 The May 2013 issue of Washington Life included Ryan in the "Power 100" list of the One Hundred Most Influential People in Washington.

 In September 2014, Jeff Bezos, owner of The Washington Post, named Ryan Publisher and CEO.
 During his tenure, The Post won 13 Pulitzer Prizes and was twice recognized by Fast Company as the "World's Most Innovative Media Company." by Fast Company He guided the publication through multiple years of growth and profitability while significantly expanding its readership and subscriber base.

 Ryan has advocated for the importance of independent journalism.
 He produced a Super Bowl ad featuring Tom Hanks to highlight the work of journalists worldwide.
 Ryan also founded the Press Freedom Partnership following the killing of Post journalist Jamal Khashoggi in Istanbul and the detention of Austin Tice in Syria.

 To expand The Post's reach, Ryan formed created a joint venture with Creative Artists Agency and Imagine Entertainment to produce films based on its journalism.

 After 9 years, Ryan stepped down from his role and helped launch the Ronald Reagan Center on Civility and Democracy.